-    If you are looking for what kind of traits this name symbolises, you should give this name to a dog which is very feminine, generous, adventurous, and slightly haughty.
+If you are looking for what kind of traits this name symbolizes, you should give this name to a dog that is very feminine, generous, adventurous, and slightly haughty.

 Also, this is one of the most opted for names for Australian Shepherd and Pembroke Welsh Mix dogs which have an extremely attractive appearance.

 In Greek mythology, Apollo is considered not only the most beautiful, but also the most Greek of all gods.

 This makes the name ‘Apollo’ very fitting for your dog who has an extremely high opinion of itself and doesn’t have any problem doing what it wants without your permission.